 Who We Are

-Policy Matters is proud to get generous grants from the Ford Foundation, the Cleveland Foundation, the George Gund Foundation, the St. Luke’s Foundation, the Sisters of Charity Foundation, the Center on Budget and Policy Priorities, the Public Welfare Foundation, the Stoneman Family Foundation, the Working Poor Families Project, Environmental Health Watch, the Ohio Organizing Collaborative, the Raymond John Wean Foundation, the EMA Foundation, United Way of Greater Cincinnati, the Doll Family Foundation, Central Ohio Community Shares and Greater Cleveland Community Shares.
+Policy Matters is proud to get generous grants from the Ford Foundation, the George Gund Foundation, the St. Luke’s Foundation, the Cleveland Foundation, the Sisters of Charity Foundation, the Center on Budget and Policy Priorities, the Public Welfare Foundation, the Stoneman Family Foundation, the Working Poor Families Project, Environmental Health Watch, the Ohio Organizing Collaborative, the Raymond John Wean Foundation, the EMA Foundation, the Annie E. Casey Foundation, United Way of Greater Cincinnati, the Doll Family Foundation, Central Ohio Community Shares, Greater Cleveland Community Shares, and individuals like you.

 If you would like to have a Policy Matters Ohio staffer speak at your event, please fill out our speaker request form.

 Check out our 18-second video about who we are.
 (April 2014)